stud0709/OneMoreSecret/README.md

 ### Setting up Bluetooth
-Once in the "Decrypted Message" screen, you can make your phone visible to other bluetooth devices (3) and connect from there (e.g. linking to your phone from your Windows PC.
+Once in the *Decrypted Message* screen, you can make your phone visible to other bluetooth devices (3) and connect from there (e.g. linking to your phone from your Windows PC.
 It will be registered as a keyboard).
 Select the target (2), make sure you have the correct keyboard layout (4) and press (5).
-In some cases (like working with Remote Desktop) the strokes are generated too fast, which can result in wrong entry.
-Please activate "delayed strokes" (6) in this case.
+If the the strokes are generated too fast for the target system (this is mostly the case if you are typing into Remote Desktop session), it can result in wrong entry.
+Please activate *delayed strokes* (6) in this case.

 ### On Keyboard Layouts
 Long story short: select the keyboard layout (4) that matches that of your target PC.